lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 The SIMPLE approach is all about adding functions to the program little by little until it suddenly is finished.

-In essence at first its the reverse of Picasso
+In essence at first programming is the reverse of Picasso

 ![the bull](./reverse_me.gif)